 Jira is a proprietary issue tracking product, developed by Atlassian.
 It provides bug tracking, issue tracking, and project management functions.
 It is used by over 25,000 customers in 122 countries around the globe.
 JIRA Workflow is one of the administrative utility for JIRA administrators for managing their task hierarchy.

 NOTE: If you are reading this blog, then it is assumed that you have knowledge about what JIRA does and why it is used.
-The context is to help the software development and quality analyst (QA) teams to start functioning on the core system rather than drawing their workflow which is sought of standardised across the companies.
+The context is to help the software development and quality analyst (QA) teams to start functioning on the core system rather than drawing their workflow which is sought of standardized across the companies.

 World knows how to be cruel and becomes more cruel when you have no answers in adverse situations.
 For product companies, this is no myth.
 You should consider this article as a guide for startup companies running internet business who face a lot of post launch risk due to inefficient server infrastructure plan.